Should You Buy a Lunch Bag or a Lunch Box?

 Lunch boxes have come a long way since the brittle plastic lunch boxes we had as children.
 You can now get insulated food tubs, bento box style sectioned boxes, stainless steel boxes and of course, all the character lunch boxes that kids love to have.

-The Pros of Lunch Boxes
+Pros of Lunch Boxes for Kids

 • Lunch boxes are rigid so there’s no risk of sandwiches getting squashed.